sidechained/ChineseWhispers/README.md

 // - each time any parameters of the megaphone change, we add it (this) to the objectspace
 // - on the dependency side, when a new object is received, it overwrites the existing one in the megaphone array
 // - the trouble with this is the local updates would be done before the remote ones: any way to avoid this? maybe the megaphone is duplicated, modified, put in the space, and only is updated locally when it comes out as a dependency...hmmm

+* Managing shared access to sound sources:
+// -laptops run a gui
+// -option 1:
+// -the gui allows or denies control of the resources
+// -the availability or not of the resources is shared between the laptops
+// -the resources themselves i.e. NetworkedSourceSource don't know who is in control of them
+// -but the remote versions do i.e. RemoteSoundSource
+// -SharedRemoteSoundSource
+// think of a simple case where a sound source is controlled by laptop 1, laptop 2 or no-one